 In a lot of our posts, you will see us referring to the plaintiff and the defendant.
 We here at Silverthorne Attorneys exclusively represent the plaintiff.
 A plaintiff is the person or persons who begin a lawsuit.
 Most plaintiff’s do so by filing legal petitions with the court.
 The plaintiff is anyone who has suffered any harm – bodily, emotionally, etc. – due to the actions of the defendant.
-The plaintiff is anyone who is affected emotionally and physically by what happened in an incident.
+A plaintiff is anyone who is affected emotionally and physically by what happened in an incident.
 The plaintiff can also be a bystander, witness, or family member of the injured party.
 If someone dies or becomes incapacitated due to their accident, the estate, guardian, or close family members can step in and sue the defendant on their behalf.

 - A plaintiff becomes a plaintiff by filing a claim against one or more defendants.

-- The defendants then have a limited amount of time to respond to the complaint by filing an answer or a motion to dismiss.
+- The defendants have a limited amount of time to respond to the complaint by filing an answer or a motion to dismiss.

 - Each state has a statute of limitations.

-- Most types of civil cases have a built-in deadline known as the statute of limitations.
+- Most types of civil cases have a built-in deadline otherwise known as the statute of limitations.
 This deadline is usually 1-3 years after the injury occurs.